Skip to content

 1. Ethos in Social Media Content

-When using ethos, a writer has no right to criticize other positions different from their own aggressively.
-It is critical to sound as objective and gentle as possible not to scare off the audience with other points of view.
-If you firmly believe in what you say, you should better recall examples from personal experience and explain the lessons learned.
-Thus, Facebook and Twitter posts with examples show better performance than those that include pure facts.
+When using ethos, a writer has no right to criticize positions that differ from their own aggressively.
+It is critical to sound as objective and gentle as possible, so as not to alienate the audience with alternative viewpoints.
+If you firmly believe in what you say, you had better recall examples from personal experience and explain the lessons learned.
+Thus, Facebook and Twitter posts that include examples perform better than those that contain only facts.

-As a post that follows ethical strategy should be short, to-the-point, objective, and polite, the good examples could be:
+As a post that follows an ethical strategy, it should be short, to-the-point, objective, and polite.
+The good examples could be:

 • “Your contribution to our music foundation will prevent musical piracy from expanding with every new day.
 It will also guarantee decent income to all the hard-hard-working songwriters who lack money today.”